denevell/Natch-JerseyMVC/README.md

 -----
 * When no next page, next item goes to current
 * When no prev page, prev item goes to current

 * Should see number of paginationed posts on new posts

-* Test content in single thread page
 * Test what happens on 0 start and limit
-* Disabled add thread button
-* Disabled next / prev button
 * Keep old add thread data or don't allow when not logged in

 Backlog